-Learn more about hydrogen and fuel cells from the Fuel Cell Technologies Program.
+Learn more about hydrogen and fuel cells from the Hydrogen and Fuel Cell Technologies Office.

 Hydrogen as an Alternative Fuel

 Hydrogen is considered an alternative fuel under the Energy Policy Act of 1992.
-The interest in hydrogen as an alternative transportation fuel stems from its clean-burning qualities, its potential for domestic production, and the fuel cell vehicle's potential for high efficiency—it's two to three times more efficient than a gasoline vehicle.
+The interest in hydrogen as an alternative transportation fuel stems from its ability to power fuel cells in zero-emission vehicles, its potential for domestic production, and the fuel cell electric vehicle's fast filling time and high efficiency.
+In fact, a fuel cell coupled with an electric motor is two to three times more efficient than an internal combustion engine running on gasoline.
+Hydrogen can also serve as fuel for internal combustion engines.
+However, unlike FCEVs, these produce tailpipe emissions and are less efficient.
 Learn more about fuel cells.

-The energy in 2.2 pounds (1 kilogram) of hydrogen gas is about the same as the energy in 1 gallon of gasoline.
-Because hydrogen has a low volumetric energy density, it is important for a fuel cell vehicle to store enough fuel onboard to have a driving range comparable to conventional vehicles.
-Some hydrogen storage technologies are available and undergoing more research and demonstration.
-These technologies include compressing gaseous hydrogen in high-pressure tanks at up to 10,000 pounds per square inch and cooling liquid hydrogen cryogenically to -423°F (-253°C) in insulated tanks.
-Other storage technologies are under development, including bonding hydrogen chemically with a material such as metal hydride.
+The energy in 2.2 pounds (1 kilogram) of hydrogen gas is about the same as the energy in 1 gallon (6.2 pounds, 2.8 kilograms) of gasoline.
+Because hydrogen has a low volumetric energy density, it is stored onboard a vehicle as a compressed gas to achieve the driving range of conventional vehicles.
+Most current applications use high-pressure tanks capable of storing hydrogen at either 5,000 or 10,000 pounds per square inch (psi).
+For example, the FCEVs in production by automotive manufacturers and available at dealerships have 10,000 psi tanks.
+Retail dispensers, which are mostly co-located at gasoline stations, can fill these tanks in 3-5 minutes.
+Fuel cell electric buses currently use 5,000 psi tanks that take 10–15 minutes to fill.
+Other ways of storing hydrogen are under development, including bonding hydrogen chemically with a material such as metal hydride or low-temperature sorbent materials.
 Learn more about hydrogen storage.